You Don't Have a Resume Problem. You Have a Direction Problem.

 Why This Matters Now

-That clarity isn't something you can fake or format your way into.
-It requires you to actually think about your career strategically—not just tactically.
-Not "How do I get the next role?" but "Where does my experience actually give me an edge?
-What's the highest-leverage path for this background?"
+That kind of clarity isn't something you can fake or format your way into.
+It requires you to actually think about your career strategically.
+Not just tactically.
+Not "How do I get the next role?" but "What kinds of problems am I best at solving?
+Which companies have those problems right now?
+And what's the most compelling case I can make to each of them?"

 What's Next

 If you're in a job search right now, the most valuable thing you can do isn't updating your resume.
-It's mapping your clusters.
+It's mapping your territories.

 The change will be immediate.
 Interviews will start.
 Conversations will feel different.
 And you'll stop feeling like you're throwing resumes into the void.